scienmanas/system-design-masterclass/03 - Appendix/01 - The Ultimate System Design Template/09 - Message Queue.md

 * **Task Management:** Distribute tasks among workers in a distributed system.
 * **Data Streaming:** Process streams of data asynchronously.

-### **Next Steps**

-In the next session, we'll explore different types of message queues, their features, and how to choose the right message queue for your system.
-Stay tuned\!

 ---

 ### 🔙 [Back](../README.md)